jdarrenhunter/cake-manager/README.md

 serve the root jsp.

 3. Implemented the client app and rest resource.
-- Added integration tests for rest the resource controller and service.
+- Added integration tests for the resource controller and service.
-- Implemented teh rest resource controller and service which meant fleshing out alot of the implementation driven by writing unit tests.
+- Implemented the rest resource controller and service which meant fleshing out alot of the implementation driven by writing unit tests.
 - Removed servlet.
 - Added user interface using thymeleaf templates and a new ui controller.